topel-research-group/Survivors_of_the_Sea/10_FinalResults/README.md

     * Cytosolic fumarase is involved in AA metabolism?
     * Yogev et al. (2010) implies both that cytosolic AND mitochondrial fumarase is encoded from the same gene, and that cytosolic fumarase is involved in scavenging of fumarate from the urea cycle, AA catabolism, and DSB break repair!
+      * E. coli sequence also shows no indication of mitochondrial targeting
   * The other fumarase (class I, `Sm_t00010766-RA`), is very likely mitochondrial, perhaps implying the upregulated one is cytosolic?